maiterivas/Big-Data/README.md

 ## Overview/Description:

 The assignment description and instructions can be found below, which included choosing an Amazon reviews dataset of a product category of our preference.
 For the sake of this assignment, I chose Musical Instruments and Digital Video Games Reviews, since both categories entail something I enjoy.
 The SQL schema has been uploaded, which works for both tables since they contain the same column names, I simply added a second customer table, since I worked on two different datasets.
 Lastly, the remainder of the code can be found in my Level-1 folder in their corresponding .ipynb files.
 These were run using Google Colab, and then exported to GitHub as .ipynb files.
-<br> <br> I am not too familiar with Spark and Hadoop, but I tried taking this assignment as an opportunity to, and I hope it shows!
+<br> <br> I am not too familiar with Spark and Hadoop, but I tried taking this assignment as an opportunity to get familiarized with them, and I hope it shows!
 It has been an amazing past 6 months learning a number of programming languages, statistics, visualizations, and more!
 I'm glad I took the leap and signed up for this class, as I never even dreamed I could get this far into my data sccience knowledge, but I am looking forward to learning even more and taking my skills to the next level.

 # Unit 22 Homework: “Alexa, Can You Handle Big Data?”